Jump To Navigation

 Legal Assistance for Unlawfully Fired Union Employees

-The Minnesota law firm of Neff Law Firm, P.A., has for many years represented union members in Minneapolis, St. Paul and elsewhere who have been wrongfully terminated from many different types of jobs.
+The Minnesota law firm of Neff Law Firm, PA, has for many years represented union members in Minneapolis, St. Paul and elsewhere who have been wrongfully terminated from many different types of jobs.

 Wrongful Discharge of Executive and Professionals